4 types of warehouse management software: Which is best for you?

 Selecting the right WMS for your business

-While there are distinct types of warehouse management systems, the best choice hinges on how well a system meets your business requirements.
-Here’s a detailed breakdown of what to look for:
+The best choice hinges on how well a system meets your business requirements.
+Here’s what to look for:

-Modern WMS solutions offer robust integration with tools such as barcode scanners, label printers, and counting scales.
-Real-time updates as SKUs are picked or stored improve accuracy and eliminate the need for manual data entry.
+• Integration capabilities: Leading vendors provide strong integration with tools like barcode scanners, label printers, and scales.
+Check that yours offers APIs or pre-built connectors for your ERP, e-commerce platform, and 3PL partners.
+Real-time updates improve accuracy and remove the need for manual data entry.

 Key features to consider

-You might need variable units of measure in your WMS.
+• Units of measure and SKU configuration: You might need variable units of measure in your WMS.
 Is a case 12 jars or 24 jars?
 If you break cases, are the jars 16 ounces or 24 ounces?
-Does your supplier sell a product as a 100-pound barrel but you stock and sell that product by the pound?
+Does your supplier sell a product in 100-pound barrels, but you stock and sell it by the pound?
+Confirm flexible UoM handling, recipe/BOM support, and automatic conversions.

-WMS reporting might not be the first desirable feature to look for in your system, but it could be the most valuable in the long run.
-Reports can be statistical, such as the number of items picked each day.
-These will ensure that minimum requirements are met and allow for trends to be examined.
+• Reporting and dashboards: WMS reporting might not be the first desirable feature to look for in your system, but it could be the most valuable in the long run.
+Look for configurable dashboards, scheduled reports, and exportable analytics for KPIs like picks/hour, inventory accuracy, and order cycle time.

 The importance of advanced analytics

 What trends can we find in customers ordering the most profitable products?
-What can be done to minimize left-over, unsold inventory?
-Are there better ways to dispose of those products?
+What can be done to minimize leftover, unsold inventory?
+Use the WMS to produce SKU profitability and slow-mover reports so you can act on excess stock.

 Ultimately, your goal is to find a WMS that enhances your warehouse operations, ensuring customer satisfaction and business profitability.
-Whether you opt for a standalone WMS, an SCM module, an ERP-integrated system, or a cloud-based solution, the key is alignment with your specific needs.
+Whether you opt for a standalone WMS, an SCM module, an ERP-integrated system, or a cloud-based solution, prioritize alignment with your operational needs, a clear implementation plan, and measurable success metrics.

 author image